apache/apisix-website/website/blog/2022/06/14/canary-release-along-the-whole-life-cycle.md

 ---
-title: "Design and Implementation of a Canary Release Solution Along the Whole Life Cycle Based on Apache APISIX"
+title: "Design and Implementation of a Canary Release Solution Based on Apache APISIX"
 author: "Shengwei Pan"
 keywords:
 - Apache APISIX
 - API Gateway
+- Alibaba Cloud
-- Alibaba Cloud Microservice Engine
+- Microservice Engine
 description: This article describes how Alibaba Cloud's microservice engine MSE is based on the flexible routing capabilities of Apache APISIX, cooperates with MSE's full-link grayscale capabilities, and achieves full-link grayscale through minimal configuration and code-free intrusion.
 tags: [User Case]
 ---